 Yet, overeating large amounts of meat (especially chronically) can suppress your thyroid too.

 The best way to protect yourself is to simply balance your turkey with some broth, gelatin, or collagen.

 Broth, gelatin, and collagen are healthy protein sources that contain no tryptophan and help to balance the amino acids from your meal.

 You can easily add cooking gelatin to gravy which also acts as a thickener.

-How about a desert made from gelatin, like a fruit Jello-dish or mousse?
+How about a dessert made from gelatin, like a fruit Jello-dish or mousse?

 Or, if you’re not the cook, or not in the mood for that, then supplement with a high-quality Grass-Fed Collagen Protein Powder.

 Using even just a tablespoon (15 ml) with your meal can help.
 It dissolves easily in any liquid.